sparkison/ee_bootstrap/README.md

 ## Installation

-Bottom line is you want to get the files in this repo into your local development environment.
 There are many ways to do this, two of which we will cover here.

 ### via Command-line